Lady Margaret Hall, Oxford: Coat of arms

-The original coat of arms consisted of three daisies intertwined and bore the motto - "Ex solo ad solem" meaning "From the earth to the sun" and can be seen to adorn Talbot hall, and the Wordsworth and Toynbee buildings.
+The original coat of arms consisted of three daisies intertwined and bore the motto "Ex solo ad solem", meaning "From the earth to the sun", and can be seen to adorn Talbot Hall, and the Wordsworth and Toynbee buildings.
 The previous coat of arms gave its name to one of the early college student publications from the 1890s – The Daisy.

 After the 50th anniversary of the college, the coat of arms was replaced, now encompassing features that represent the history and founding of the college.

 Deneke talks

 In the 20th century, the yearly Deneke talks were held in memory of Philip Maurice Deneke who died in 1924.
 Lectures in this series included "Goethe on nature and science" in 1942 by Nobel laureate Charles Scott Sherrington, and in 1933, Albert Einstein gave the talk "Einiges zur atomistic", concluding the address as follows: "The deeper we search, the more we find there is to know, and as long as humanity exists I believe it will always be so."
-Margaret Deneke, daughter of Philip, wrote of the talk in her memoirs:
+Margaret Deneke, daughter of Philip Deneke, wrote of the talk in her memoirs: